dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 }
 ```

-What this filter does is to interceptall requests to validate the presence of the JWT–that is, the ones that are not issued to `/` nor `/users`.
+What this filter does is to intercept all requests to validate the presence of the JWT–that is, the ones that are not issued to `/` nor `/users`.
 This validation is done with the help of the `TokenAuthenticationService` class.

 We need just one extra class: the `AccountCredentials` class.
 This will be used to map request data when a `POST` call is made to `/login` path.
 The request data should contain the username and password as part of the body.
-Let's create this class, under the `./src/main/java/com/example/security/AccountCredentials.java` file, with the following content:
+Let's create this class, under the same `com.example.security` package, with the following content:

 ```java
 package com.example.security;